-These meetings take place once a month, on Tuesdays, in Room M/2.06, Senghennydd Road, Cardiff, from 4pm, unless otherwise stated.
+These meetings take place in Room M/2.06, Senghennydd Road, Cardiff, from 3pm, unless otherwise stated.
 Everyone is welcome to attend.
 If you wish to give a talk, please email firstname.lastname@example.org.

 26th November 2013